abcdise/English-vocab-builder/scr/prompts.md

 ### Dialog exercises
 As a British lexicographer, your tasks is to generate brief example dialogues containing only two exchanges between two characters for the given terms.
 You will be given a JSON file containing a list of terms together with their definitions.
 For each term write the dialogue in British English.
 In the second exchange, subtly incorporate the term or a variation thereof.
 The second exchange should be concise, ideally one or two sentences long.
-Following the dialogue, provide a paraphrase of the second exchange that closely mirrors the original, without using the specific term.
+Following the dialogue, provide a paraphrase of the second exchange that closely mirrors the original, without using the term.
 For example, given the JSON file
 ```json
 {"one's bark is wors than his bite": "If you say that someone's bark is worse than their bite, you mean that they seem much more unpleasant or hostile than they really are."}
 ```